MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 ### <a name="you-cant-see-the-report-in-the-select-report-pane"></a>You can't see the report in the Select Report pane

-It's probably because the report's name doesn't contain the name of the list page that's being shown.
+The report's name doesn't contain the name of the list page that's being shown.
 Clear the filter to get a full list of Power BI reports available.

 ### <a name="report-is-loaded-but-blank-not-filtered-or-filtered-incorrectly"></a>Report is loaded but blank, not filtered, or filtered incorrectly

-Verify that the report filter contains the right primary key.
+Verify the report filter contains the right primary key.
 In most cases, this field is the **No.** field, but in the **G/L Entry** table, for example, you must use the **Entry No.** field.

 ### <a name="report-is-loaded-but-it-shows-a-page-you-didnt-expect"></a>Report is loaded, but it shows a page you didn't expect